Derrick Morris: Heart surgery

 Morris was initially sceptical when a heart transplant was suggested but was persuaded by his doctor.
 He recalled, "we were told of the dangers.
 Because transplant work was in its infancy, the chances of survival were slim.
 But I decided for the family's sake to go ahead."
 His surgeon Magdi Yacoub later commented that Morris's transplant helped shape public opinion: "Most importantly, Derrick went on to show that transplantation was a good thing."

 The operation took place on 23 February 1980 at Harefield Hospital and was Yacoub's third such procedure and one of 14 performed at Harefield that year, following an initial moratorium on heart transplant procedures and before the introduction of cyclosporin.
 The procedure had been discontinued in 1973 due to poor results.
 The donor was a 26-year-old woman who had been killed in a car crash.
 After the operation, Morris eventually returned to work at the docks.
 He was the eleventh person in the UK to receive a heart transplant.

 It was argued that the cost of the operation was not money well spent because the National Health Service would have been better to spend it on preventing heart disease rather than doing transplants.
 Several people who had transplants at Harefield died while Morris was recovering.

-Morris's fate became intertwined with the largely transformative transplant success of Yacoub, who had an internal drive to perfect his craft, his team and their results.
+Morris's fate became intertwined with the largely transformative transplant success of Yacoub.